Whimsy Stick

 Release and controlled chase

 Release cue, lure low and smooth.
 Keep it horizontal: side sweeps, direction changes, brief pauses.
-Both breeds move fast enough that vertical jumping creates joint stress you don’t want accumulating over hundreds of sessions.
+Both breeds move fast enough that vertical jumping creates joint stress you do not want accumulating over hundreds of sessions.
 The Rugged XL’s 8-foot reach gives enough working radius for these dogs to actually run without tight turns at speed.

 4